xicato/xig-documentation/api_doc.md

 * **URL Parameters:**

   Required:
+    * `network` : The secure network the target device is on.
     * `device_id` : The target device ID.
 This _cannot_ be a group or a sensor.

 * **Data Parameters:**